mheilner/MartinAndrewWebsite/README.md

 -Integrating the document control from JS to html is very interesting.
 -Need to have a source to the JS document to be able to reference the code in HTML -No major effects on the CSS.
 Really JS mostly interacts in this project with HTML

+Javascript Deliberable
+-Adding the Javascript into the page added much more flow -Interactive Calendar. using a javascript base to be able to scroll and visualize what will happen overtime.